cloudera/cloudera-playbook/README.md

 $ git clone https://github.com/cloudera/cloudera-playbook
 ```

-Note: The cloudera-playbook git repository is not officially supported by Cloudera, but its use is recommended.
+Note: The cloudera-playbook git repository is not officially supported by Cloudera, but the authors recommend using it.

 **Step 5**: Setup the default Ansible inventory and other useful Ansible [parameters](https://raw.githubusercontent.com/ansible/ansible/devel/examples/ansible.cfg):